 This article explores the importance, benefits, and scope of domestic violence protection services, highlighting how trained security personnel can offer real-time safety, reassurance, and peace of mind during vulnerable situations.

-Domestic violence is any form of abuse or violence occurring within a domestic setting, such as marriage, cohabitation, or family relationships.
+Domestic violence refers to any form of abuse or violence occurring within a domestic setting, such as marriage, cohabitation, or family relationships.
 It includes physical assault, verbal threats, emotional abuse, coercion, and even financial control.
 Victims often feel trapped and isolated, fearing for their safety and lacking immediate support.

 24/7 personal protection